 We use Lean to assist in finding efficiencies and removing wasteful steps that don’t add value to the end service/product.
 To find the efficiencies, lean office/manufacturing adopts a client-value focus.
 Clients won’t pay for defects, lack of efficiency or waste.

-Waste for our purposes is anything that doesn’t add value to the end service/product.
-There are eight categories of waste that we will focus on:
+As mentioned in our discussion of Lean Six Sigma, waste is anything that doesn’t add value to the end service/product.
+There are eight categories of waste with a product focus:

 - Overproduction – Are you producing more than consumers demand?